malach-it/vc-decentralized-status/SPECIFICATION.md

 ### 6.1 Decentralized Architecture

-Status tokens are self-contained but only resolvable by the issuer, the decentralized architecture give a way to have low weighted storage points.
+Status tokens are self-contained but only resolvable by the issuer which own a secret component, the decentralized architecture give a way to have low weighted storage points.
 To state the status of verifiable credentials and keep the holder privacy, verifiers can resolve the status of the presented verifiable credentials without disclosing the resolved credential to the issuer in any manner.
 Mitigated by the fact that Time To Live information can give hints about the type of credential resolved.
 The status information contained in the token information can be a disclosure of the type of credential if not standarized.

 ### 6.2 Status list